Gusto VS QuickBooks Workforce Comparison

 - You want faster direct deposit options for your employees

-- You already use QuickBooks for your functional accounting and want to integrate it with Inuit Online Payroll
+- You already use QuickBooks Online and want payroll connected to your accounting system

-- Your company values accounting, reporting, and project management features
+- You value accounting, reporting, time tracking, and project/job-costing features

 While QuickBooks and Gusto are great payroll software solutions, they may not be the best fit for your business.
 If you’re still not sold on either solution and want something that seems custom-tailored to your business’s payroll needs, check out the best small business payroll software options on the market this year.